spring-attic/spring-mobile/README.md

 		$ cd spring-mobile

-3. The project uses [Gradle](http://gradle.org/) to build:
+3. The project uses [Gradle] to build:

 		$ ./gradlew build

+4. Install jars into your local Maven cache (optional)

+		$ ./gradlew install

+## Import Source into your IDE

-## Eclipse
+### Eclipse

-To generate Eclipse metadata (.classpath and .project files), use the following Gradle task:
+To generate Eclipse metadata (.classpath and .project files):

 	$ ./gradlew eclipse